mohigup/Dronedeploy-Tiles-Pdf-Generator/README.md

 Note:
 The Image URL were not retrieved because of 'Access-Control-Allow-Origin' header issue.
 It can be solved by setting up a custom proxy that sends requests for Image URl.
+However, for production fix, CORS headers has to be added to the backend server to allow cross origin access.